COVID-19 - Travel Information and Embassy Services

-- All passengers, vaccinated or not, arriving into Ireland from overseas are required to complete a mandatory Public Health Passenger Locator Form and to submit it to the relevant authority at their port of entry.
+- All passengers arriving into Ireland from overseas are required to complete a mandatory Public Health Passenger Locator Form and to submit it to the relevant authority at their port of entry.
 This form is only available online.
 Exemptions are in place for providers of essential supply chain services such as hauliers, pilots and maritime staff.